Hari Mata Hari: Eurovision 2006

-PBSBiH, through a public on-line voting system, chose Hari Mata Hari as the Bosnian representative for Eurovision.
-BH Eurosong gave the name "Vrijeme je za Bosnu i Hercegovinu" (It's time for Bosnia and Herzegovina), and the song was described as Bosnia's Romeo and Juliet.
-The first time the song was aired to the public was on March 5, 2006 on a special live evening celebration held by "BH Eurosong 06" in the Sarajevo National Theatre.
-Hari sang the song for the first time in public and received a standing ovation.
+PBSBiH, through a public online voting system, chose Hari Mata Hari as the Bosnian representative for Eurovision 2006.
+BH Eurosong gave the name "Vrijeme je za Bosnu i Hercegovinu" (It's time for Bosnia and Herzegovina), and the song was described as Bosnia's Romeo and Juliet story.
+The first time the song was aired to the public was on March 5th, 2006 on a special live evening celebration held by "BH Eurosong 06" in the Sarajevo National Theatre.
 Six days later, Hari sang the song at his first stage appearance in Belgrade on the final evening of Evropesma 2006.
-The song "Lejla" (Composer: Željko Joksimović, Lyric writers: Fahrudin Pecikoza & Dejan Ivanovic) is a powerful love ballad about far away love.
+The song "Lejla" is a powerful love ballad about far away love.
 It uses styles of sevdah and local traditional instruments.
-The female name Lejla is a traditional Arab name.
 Eric Clapton and ZZ Top both used the name Leyla in their songs.
 It is said the title refers to a popular Bosnian song from 1981, when a song called "Lejla" was the Yugoslavian entry to the Eurovision Song Contest.
 It was sung by Bosnian artist Seid Memić Vajta and reached 15th place in Dublin.

 The lyrics of the song were written by Fahrudin Pecikoza and Dejan Ivanović with the music by Željko Joksimović.
-Joksimović, represented Serbia and Montenegro at the Eurovision Song Contest 2004 in Istanbul ("Lane moje", second place), the song was written for non-profit and was solely voluntary.
-The music video of "Lejla" was directed by Pjer Žalica, along with Hari and the band.
+Joksimović represented Serbia and Montenegro at the Eurovision Song Contest 2004 in Istanbul ("Lane moje", second place), the song was written for non-profit and was solely voluntary.
+The music video for "Lejla" was directed by Pjer Žalica, along with Hari and the band.
 It shows many old Bosnian traditions.
 It was recorded in several areas of Herzegovina: on the mountains of Blidinja and on the national park/lake Hutovo Blato, on Ruištu, and in the city of Mostar.
 The video ends with the Stari Most, the older part of the city, in the background.
 The song received its name through on-line voting (with 3501 votes, other name ideas were "Zar bi mogla ti drugog voljeti?"
 (Could you not love another?) with 660, and "Sakrivena" with 462 votes).
-Hari Mata Hari took 3rd place at Eurovision Song Contest 2006 with 229 points.
+Hari Mata Hari won 3rd place at Eurovision Song Contest 2006 with 229 points.